samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 ### Old Keoland

 United by their shared history as part of the ancient Kingdom of Keoland, the marches and fiefdoms between the Lortmil Mountains and the higher mountains to the west gather diverse populations of many different species in relative peace with each other.
-Even the long-standing feud between Keoland and the Hold of the Sea Princes might be drawing to an end under the leadership of Keoland’s current ruler, King Kimbertos Skotti.
+Even the long-standing feud between Keoland and the Hold of the Sea Princes might be drawing to an end under the leadership of Keoland's current ruler, King Kimbertos Skotti.
 The region enjoys a warm, mild climate but faces many threats from monstrous foes.

 #### Old Keoland Locations